-These Aboriginal people had just been forced to move for (at least) a second time along the river, following the settlement of the Coromandel families.
+These Aboriginal people had just been forced to move for (at least) a second time along the river, following the settlement of the Coromandel settlers at Portland Head.
 The records are limited, but some of these displaced Aboriginal people were seemingly already living (or continuing to live) beyond Sackville or above Richmond Hill at this time (Barkley-Jack 2009:272).

-The second phase of hostilities on the Hawkesbury broke out in May 1804 following an Aboriginal attack on the farm of Matthew Everingham at Portland Head.
-Everingham's house and outbuildings were burnt, and he and his wife and their convict servant were speared (non-fatally).
+A renewed phase of hostilities on the Hawkesbury broke out as a result of the land annexure of Portland Head, and in May 1804 Aboriginal people attacked the farm of Matthew Everingham.
+His house and outbuildings were burnt, and he and his wife and their convict servant were speared (non-fatally).
 Their children were left unhurt.
-Governor King blamed 'Branch Natives'5 for provoking the violence, but did not acknowledge the role played by the extension of settlement into the lower reaches of the river, and contrasted their behaviour with that of the Aboriginal people at Richmond Hill who were described to be 'for the most part adverse to the hostile measures adopted by their brethren down the River' (SG, 1 July 1804).
-Two 'chiefs' of the Richmond Hill 'tribe', named Yaragowhy and Yaramandy (the latter seemingly corrupted posthumously to Yarramundi in the 1900s)6 were summoned by the local Magistrate, Surgeon Thomas Arndell and Rev. Marsden in June 1804 to help put an end to the 'mischief's' (SG, 1 July 1804).
+Governor King blamed 'Branch Natives' for provoking the violence, but did not acknowledge the role played by the extension of settlement into the lower reaches of the river, and contrasted their behaviour with that of the Aboriginal people at Richmond Hill who were described to be 'for the most part adverse to the hostile measures adopted by their brethren down the River' (SG, 1 July 1804).
+Two 'chiefs' of the Richmond Hill 'tribe', named Yaragowhy and Yaramandy (the latter seemingly corrupted posthumously to Yarramundi in the 1900s)5 were summoned by the local Magistrate, Surgeon Thomas Arndell and Rev. Marsden in June 1804 to help put an end to the 'mischief's' (SG, 1 July 1804).